ABOUT US

 When?

-We rehearse from 6.45pm-8.45pm, with sign-in and refreshments from 6.20pm.
-Once a month we have an extra treat, our LSC Sunday rehearsal, which starts at 10.30am and finishes at 3.30pm.
+We rehearse every Wednesday from 6.45pm-8.45pm, with sign-in and refreshments from 6.30pm and our warm-up is at 6.45pm.
+Once a month we have a Sunday rehearsal from 10.30am until 2pm at Sedgemoor House, 41, Sedgemoor Road, Norris Green.
+L11 3BR.
 This extra rehearsal gives our ladies more time for singing, chatting and eating lots of home-made cakes.
 Watch out Bake Off!

 Will I have to audition to join LSC?